View Rita Smith's Obituary on detroitnews.com and share memories

 Rita was preceded in death by her father; Michael E. Mullett Jr.; grandfathers, Michael E. Mullett Sr. and Joseph Francis; and grandmothers; Josephine Mullett (Foltz) and Anna Francis (Romanelli).

 A Memorial Service will be held on Saturday, January 18, 2020, at 11:00 AM at the Church of the Holy Family 24505 Meadowbrook Rd.
-Novi, MI. with visitation from 10:30 until time of service
+Novi, MI with Visitation from 10:30 AM until time of service

 In lieu of flowers, the family has requested donations to the St. Jude Foundation and/or the .
 Expressions of sympathy to www.obriensullivan funeralhome.com